benaston/NCacheFacade/readme.md

 NCacheFacade
 =====

-A simple, flexible cache façade for .NET.
+A simple, flexible cache facade for .NET.

 Usage:
 --------